(A) Materials used in the drilling process shall meet the following requirements:

 (i) Couplings shall have a design, taper, and type of thread that is consistent with the thread of the pipe.
 No more than three threads shall be exposed on fourteen thread pipe and no more than two threads shall be exposed on eight thread pipe.

 (ii) Welded joints shall form a structurally sound and watertight joint and may include the use of butt-welds using a welding collar or guide, band rings, or flared joints.
 Butt welds shall have a beveled to beveled edge.
-Steel pipe that is equal to or less than eight inches in diameter shall have a minimum of two weld passes.
+Steel pipe that is equal to or less than eight inches in diameter shall have a minimum of two weld passes, or buttwelding of any size pipe without the use of a collar, band or flared joints shall have a minimum of three weld passes.
 Steel pipe that is greater than eight inches in diameter shall have a minimum of three weld passes.

 (2) Thermoplastic pipe that is used as permanent primary or secondary well casing, liners, well screen risers, blanks, or tail pipes shall: